 Not all stress is necessarily a bad thing.
 Things such as a significant event or an important deadline to meet can be considered stressful but in a “good” way.
 This is why there are three different types of stress: acute, episodic, and chronic stress.

 Acute Stress – Despite the name, there is nothing cute about it.
-It is the most common stress and usually brief.
+It is the most common stress and is usually brief.
 It can happen when you are preparing for a job interview, going to the doctor, or anticipating major life events like a wedding or childbirth.

 Episodic Stress – People who frequently suffer episodic stress often live a life of chaos and crisis.
 They are always in a rush or feel pressured.
 They take on many responsibilities, and usually cannot stay organized.